-As required under Section 149 of the Companies Act, 2013, Smt.
-Rajarajeswaramma Sribalusu, Managing Director and Smt.Lakshmmi Subramanian are the Women Directors on the Board of the Company.
+As required under Section 149 of the Companies Act, 2013, Smt.RajarajeswarammaSribalusu, Managing Director and Smt.Lakshmmi Subramanian are the Women Directors on the Board of the Company.
+During the year 2020-2021Sri.G.Raghavan was appointed as Non-ExecutiveDirector in place of Dr.K.Mohan Naidu who resigned.

-Audit Committee:
+Audit Committee

 As required under section 177(8), the Audit Committee comprises of 4 Non-Executive Directors of which 3 are Independent Directors.
-The Committee was chaired by a Non-Executive Independent Director, with requisite qualification.
+The Committee was chaired by an IndependentDirector with requisite qualification.
 In the opinion of the Board of Directors, all the members of Audit Committee are financially literate and also have accounting or related financial management experience.
-During the year the committee was reconstituted adding Sri.P.S.Kumar, Sri.G.V.R.S.Manian and Smt.Lakshmmi Subramanian as the members.